-- 1. calls upon States to promptly sign and ratify the Arms Trade Treaty and to adopt stringent national control systems and legislation to ensure compliance with the Treaty's norms; - 2. requests that all components of the Movement increase their efforts according to their respective capacities to implement the 2009 Movement Strategy on Landmines, Cluster Munitions and other Explosive Remnants of War, and in particular to promote the norms of international humanitarian law applicable to these weapons, to conduct activities aimed at reducing the impact of weapon contamination, and to provide victims of weapons with comprehensive assistance, and requests that the components of the Movement provide information on the implementation of the Movement Strategy to the ICRC for monitoring and reporting purposes, in accordance with Resolution 6 of the 2009 Council of Delegates; - 3. encourages National Societies, to the extent possible, to participate in the Third Review Conference of the Anti-Personnel Mine Ban Convention in Maputo, Mozambique in 2014 and in the First Review Conference of the Convention on Cluster Munitions in 2015, and to use the periods leading up to these events as opportunities to advance the relevant objectives of the Movement Strategy; - 4. calls upon States to strengthen the protection of civilians from the indiscriminate use and effects of explosive weapons, including through the rigorous application of existing rules of international humanitarian law, and to avoid using explosive weapons with a wide impact area in densely populated areas; - 5. calls upon States to fully consider the potential humanitarian impact of new and developing technologies of warfare, including remote-controlled, automated and autonomous weapon systems and "cyber weapons," and to subject these weapons to rigorous legal reviews in accordance with the obligation set forth in Additional Protocol I (Article 36); - 6. calls upon States to uphold the prohibition of chemical and biological weapons, including by adhering to and ensuring the faithful implementation of the relevant treaties, observing customary international humanitarian law, monitoring developments in science and technology that have the potential for misuse, and acting to prevent the re-emergence of chemical and biological weapons and their use; - 7. invites the ICRC, in cooperation with Movement partners, to report, as necessary, to the Council of Delegates on relevant developments under this Resolution.
+- 1. calls upon all components of the Movement to encourage States to promptly sign and ratify the Arms Trade Treaty and to adopt stringent national control systems and legislation to ensure compliance with the Treaty's norms; - 2. requests that all components of the Movement increase their efforts to implement the 2009 Movement Strategy on Landmines, Cluster Munitions and other Explosive Remnants of War, and in particular to promote the norms of international humanitarian law applicable to these weapons, to conduct activities aimed at reducing the impact of weapon contamination, and to provide victims of weapons with comprehensive assistance, and requests that the components of the Movement provide information on the implementation of the Movement Strategy to the ICRC for monitoring and reporting purposes, in accordance with Resolution 6 of the 2009 Council of Delegates; - 3. encourages National Societies, to the extent possible, to participate in the Third Review Conference of the Anti-Personnel Mine Ban Convention in Maputo, Mozambique in 2014 and in the First Review Conference of the Convention on Cluster Munitions in 2015, and to use the periods leading up to these events as opportunities to advance the objectives of the Movement Strategy; - 4. calls upon States to strengthen the protection of civilians from the indiscriminate use and effects of explosive weapons, including through the rigorous application of existing rules of international humanitarian law, and to avoid using explosive weapons with a wide impact area in densely populated areas: - 5. calls upon States to fully consider the potential humanitarian impact of new and developing technologies of warfare, including remote-controlled, automated and autonomous weapon systems and "cyber weapons," and to subject these weapons to rigorous legal reviews in accordance with the obligation set forth in Additional Protocol I (Article 36); - 6. calls upon States to uphold the norms prohibiting chemical and biological weapons by ensuring the faithful implementation of the relevant treaties, monitoring developments in science and technology that have the potential for misuse, and acting to prevent the re-emergence of chemical and biological weapons.